fireproof-storage/fireproof/packages/react/README.md

 ## Using the `useFireproof` hook

-The `useFireproof` hook takes two optional setup function arguments, `defineDatabaseFn` and `setupDatabaseFn`.
+The other top level hook, `useFireproof`, takes two optional setup function arguments, `defineDatabaseFn` and `setupDatabaseFn`.
 See below for examples.

 The return value looks like `{ useLiveQuery, useLiveDocument, database, ready }` where the `database` is the Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
 The `ready` flag turns true after setup completes, you can use this to activate your UI.
 The `useLiveQuery` and `useLiveDocument` functions are hooks used to update your app in real-time.